TaraHelberg/Coffee-Boutique/README.md

    * Balsamiq used to build the wireframes for my project. https://balsamiq.com
    * Stack Overflow  for all the information to assist with my project .https://stackoverflow.com
    * Django Documentation for all the invaluable information on how to use the features .https://docs.djangoproject.com/en/4.1/
+   * Django Secret Key Generator for a new secret key for safety & security .https://miniwebtool.com/django-secret-key-generator/
    * I am Responsive for a fantastic spot to see a visual of responsiveness. https://ui.dev/amiresponsive?msclkid=400b1adabe5b11ecbc48938198bb87b4
    * Lighthouse testing system whom I can't find a webpage link for but am grateful for been able to use.